 The process is experiential and educational.
 Parents are provided materials (written, oral and visual) to help them realize their motivations, actions and the impact of those actions on other family members.
 With this new understanding, parents recognize behaviors that are unhealthy and through the program, have learned strategies to address them.

 Parents and professionals (evaluators, attorneys, and therapists) who wish to arrange a consultation to explore program suitability should email Connie Lupichuk at firstname.lastname@example.org

-Connie Lupichuk is one of two trained professionals in Western Canada.
 Drawing on this experience, Connie now provides expert consultation to attorneys, mental health professionals/assessors, families, Child Protection Services, and community agencies.
-She assists to guide these challenging cases to their most appropriate and successful outcomes.
-Connie also offers expert testimony, training, and education related to alienation and how the Courts and Child Protection agencies can best manage these cases.
+She assists in guiding these challenging cases to their most appropriate and successful outcomes.
+Connie also offers expert testimony, training, and education on alienation and how the Courts and Child Protection agencies can best manage these cases.